tinovationchs/tinovation-website/src/lib/leaderboards/README.md

 Just copy all names with each name on one line.

 Then run the script and input the name of the new leaderboard.
-It should work...
+It should work... lol i dont think this script is really that useful.

 ## Editing Notes